New York State Law

 third person such labor, equipment or facilities.

-11. With intent to avoid payment by himself or another person of the
+11. With intent to avoid payment by himself, herself, or another

-lawful charge for use of any computer or computer service which is
+person of the lawful charge for use of any computer, computer service,

-attempts to use a computer or computer service and avoids or attempts to
+computer, computer service, or computer network and avoids or attempts

-avoid payment therefor.
-In any prosecution under this subdivision proof
+to avoid payment therefor.
+In any prosecution under this subdivision

-that a person overcame or attempted to overcome any device or coding
+proof that a person overcame or attempted to overcome any device or

-system a function of which is to prevent the unauthorized use of said
+coding system a function of which is to prevent the unauthorized use of

-computer or computer service shall be presumptive evidence of an intent
+said computer or computer service shall be presumptive evidence of an

 Theft of services is a class A misdemeanor, provided, however, that